adriel0/MCO1-CEPARCO-GRP1/README.md

 i.) screenshot of the program output with execution time for all cases

-ii.) comparative table of execution time as well as analysis of the performance of different kernels (how many times faster, why is it faster, etc.)
+ii.) comparative table of execution time as well as analysis of the performance of different kernels (how many times faster, why is it faster, etc.), including screenshots of the program output with correctness checking for all kernels

 ![image](https://github.com/adriel0/MCO1-CEPARCO-GRP1/assets/134673214/ec19722e-0792-4bde-85c3-c942044d3afc)